outl1ne/using-models-in-laravel-migrations/README.md

 And switch out the User model that is used in `make_name_unique_in_users` from `App\User` to `Migrations\Migration_2020_04_03_055738_make_name_unique_in_users\User`.

 If you now run `php artisan migrate:fresh` you'd get `Unable to locate factory for [Migrations\Migration_2020_04_03_055738_make_name_unique_in_users\User].` error.
-That happens in our case, because our migration depends on User factory as well and this in turn depends on the User model.
-And as we want to depend on the snaphot version of the model, we'd have to create a model factory for that version of User model.
+That happens in our case, because our migration depends on the User factory as well and this in turn depends on the User model.
+As we want to depend on the snaphot version of the model, we'd have to create a model factory for that version of User model.
 We can declare it within our migration.

 ```
     public function up()